 We all spend the majority of our youth getting an education, some of which we will actually use as an adult.
 But when we are old enough to choose our educational endeavors, the choices are overwhelming.
 We can often find ourselves in the “perpetual education” loop where we’re constantly striving to learn “enough” to be able to go out and do what we want on our own.
 But it’s a dangerous balance there.
 Our brain LOVES what it knows.
 What it knows is safe, predictable, and comfortable.
 If we are not careful we can find ourselves stuck in this place, afraid to go and take action because we feel like we don’t know enough, but really it’s our limbic system of our brain being too scared of the unknown.
 We’re not saying to NOT go get an education in your area of interest, just to be wise, and sometimes going and doing in a trial by fire is one of the best ways to learn.

 Authentic living is quite the buzz word lately.
 There are countless hashtags and blog posts related specifically to this topic, and I’m sure you are aware of the higher level of personal power you can access by living more authentically.
 But what are some real tools you can use to uncover this mysterious “authenticity” people are raving about?
 Here are three strategies anyone can do.

 I hope that through this podcast episode and blog post you have been inspired to uncover more of your passion and power, and take the reins to follow your passion and live life more authentically.
-If you are ready to start learning some higher level mindset tools to help you live more authentically, check out the FREE Dreamcatcher Mini-Course before moving on to the Pando Academy Online Course.
+If you are ready to start learning some higher level mindset tools to help you live more authentically, check out the FREE Dreamcatcher Mini-Course.

 After subscribing here make sure you check your email and confirm that you really want to be a part of the amazingness coming to your inbox weekly as each podcast goes live.